seabeePraveen/8085-processor/README.md

 This will start the program and initialize the virtual machine.
 The program will then enter into an infinite loop and wait for user input.

+When you run the code in the compiler, you will see the line _STUDENT_85, and the code will begin processing using the memory location specified by the variable M. Once you enter a value for the location, you will see the contents of that memory location displayed as M(your location value): (previous data) - (new data that you can enter).
+To add a value to a different memory location, press the 'Enter' key.
+To stop the program, enter 'EF'.
+To close the program, enter '$'.
+To execute the program, enter G(location value).
+To view the contents of the registers, enter R and press the 'Enter' key.

 ### Commands

 The program supports the following commands: